Having a full life is not necessarily a bad thing. It can be a sign of passion, enthusiasm, and dedication as well as the source of great happiness.

 We're all different.
 One person might need to soak in a warm mineral pool, whereas another will be refreshed by a cool shower or waterfall.
 Someone else will benefit from gazing into space.

+Take some time to look at how you relate to space.
 The following quotes from Tenzin Wangyal Rinpoche describe the space element and what it feels like when the space element is in balance.